 In this expository study of 1 and 2 Corinthians, attention is given to the background, church problems, doctrine, and practical applications of these books.
-Prerequisite: BI-2280 Hermeneutics/Bible Study Methods.
+Prerequisite: BI-2280 Hermeneutics/Bible Study Methods (or BI-2201 Interpreting Scripture).

 BI-3333 Hebrews (3 credits)